Need to Know

 While VFW Post 2872 on Sunset Drive has long since integrated, many of the older members of Post 3910 want to keep the post going and several new members have joined in recent years.

-Athens native and retired Army Captain Cole Knapper, who served four tours in Afghanistan notes that the post is the second Black VFW post in Georgia and that the members are proud of that historical aspect.
+Athens native and retired Army Captain Cole Knapper who served tours in both Afghanistan and Iraq notes that the post is the second Black VFW post in Georgia and that the members are proud of that historical aspect.

 Invasive Joro spiders spreading to cities